gustavom2998/learning_rust/rust_book/2_guessing_game/1_input_processing.md

 cargo new guessing_game
 ```

-We can test the new project with, which will run the hello world script:
+We can test the new project with the following command, which will run the hello world script:

 ```powershell
 cargo run